-In 1968, Iowa voters passed an amendment to the Iowa Constitution comFederal Law State Law City Law monly called the Home Rule Amendment.
+In 1968, Iowa voters passed an amendment to the lowa Constitution commonly called Federal Law State Law City Law the Home Rule Amendment.
 This gave cities the authority to decide what is best for their community.
 This authority comes with two significant exceptions.
-Cities are unable to levy any tax unless specifically authorized by the Iowa General Assembly and they are unable to enact any laws inconsistent with laws of the General Assembly.
+Cities are unable to levy any tax unless specifically authorized by the lowa General Assembly and they are unable to enact any laws inconsistent with laws of the General Assembly.